IncrePrior/react-fastapi-project/readme.md

 The client side is built with ReactJS, TypeScript and TailwindCSS.

 ##### Back-end:
-The server side is built with FastAPI (RestAPI) and Redis (database).
+The server side is built with FastAPI and Redis.

 In this notes, you will read the client side experience.